acterglobal/a3/docs/content/docs/getting-started/setup.md

 ## Running the App

-Once the SDK is rebuild, you can run the flutter as usual on your device or emulator per:
+Once the SDK is rebuilded, you can run the flutter as usual on your device or emulator per:

-F5 in VS Code or `flutter run` in `app`
+F5 in VS Code or `flutter run` in `app` directory

+If you want to run flutter as desktop in windows:

+`flutter run -d windows`

 ## Speed up Building